-CRV is working with local salt marsh natural areas to install Picture Posts, which are fixed points that volunteers visit regularly to take pictures.
+CRV is working with local salt marsh natural areas to install Picture Posts, fixed points from which volunteers regularly take pictures.
 Photographs taken at these fixed locations build up a long-term record of changes over time.
 Our Picture Posts in Hampton Falls and Seabrook are part of a nationwide network of Picture Posts, with volunteers all over the country contributing photo data.

-Qualifications: Interest in visiting local natural areas and contributing to a long-term photographic dataset
+- Interest in visiting local natural areas and contributing to a long-term photographic dataset.

 - Meet people from your community with similar interests

 - Learn about local, publicly accessible natural areas you can visit